lacolaco/blog.lacolaco.net/content/post/deep-dive-angular-components-mat-divider.md

 }
 ```

-To know that philosophy, you can watch a talk by the Angular Material maintainer, Jeremy Elborn.
+To know that philosophy, you can watch a talk by the Angular Material maintainer, Jeremy Elbourn.

 {{< embed "https://videos.ng-conf.org/videos/a-philosophy-for-designing-components-with-composition" >}}